EpistasisLab/Aliro/README.md

 #### _charts

-The `_charts` field is an array that can be used to store data that will be charted on FGLab using [C3.js](http://c3js.org/), and hence mimics its [API](http://c3js.org/examples.html).
+The `_charts` field is a either an object or array of objects that can be used to store data that will be charted on FGLab using [C3.js](http://c3js.org/), and hence mimics its [API](http://c3js.org/examples.html).
 This means that it is possible to create different chart types and adjust plotting options, with a minor change in the API so that numeric arrays can be directly exported.
-Rather than prepending arrays in the `columns` array with the column names, the `_columnNames` array is used to perform this on FGLab.
+Rather than prepending arrays in the `columns` array with the column names, the `columnNames` array is used to perform this on FGLab.

 Charts with lots of values are downsampled for performance reasons, using the [Largest-Triangle-Three-Buckets algorithm](http://hdl.handle.net/1946/15343) for visualisation purposes.
-By default, some sensible defaults for XY Line Charts are provided, and the following options are added to disable points and enable zoom, but these can be overriden:
+By default the following options are added to disable points and enable zoom, but these can be overriden:

 ```json
 {